d6y/mastodon-export-as-markdown/README.md

 # mastodon-export-as-markdown

-Convert a mastodon export to a set of markdown files
+Convert a mastodon export to a set of markdown files.

+Assumes you have an `outbox.json` file on the same folder as `to_md.py`.